xCeezyx/TALKEROpenRouterAI/README.md

 4. run mic.bat
 5. if it says everything's okay, keep it running and launch the game
 6. you should be able to start speaking using the left alt key

+### experimental alternative to python install
+run the talkermic.exe and give it your key when prompted.
+Should work without the need for any installation.